 Even though I've painted several of the radio cabinets this is the first one I purchased with the radio still inside.
 Don’t worry, I’m saving the good parts of the radio.
 Who knows what I might do with them?

 Removing that shelf was the hardest part.
 We used crowbars and hammers and took turns working on it.
 The shelf was tightly wedged into the slots on the walls of the cabinet.

 I'm surprised we didn't tear the whole cabinet apart between all the hammering and prying with the crowbars.

 The never-ending story of removing the radio parts continues.
 I'm ready to get on with the most important part.....the painting.

 Once the cabinet was empty and the glue was dry on the base we put the two pieces back together.

 The cabinet was really really dirty and the clean up has to be done before painting can start.
 The JTS is awesome.
 Have you guys noticed that?
 I should be nicer to him.

-The original back was missing so the JTS cut a new back for the piece using a sheet of luan.
-Then he attached it using a nail gun.
+The original back was missing so the JTS cut a new back for the piece from a sheet of luan.
+Then he attached the back using a nail gun.